-- From the Triggered Actions tab of the table you wish to base the trigger on, click New Triggered Action to begin.
+- From the Triggered Actions tab of the table you want to base the trigger on, click New Triggered Action to begin.

 - On the following screen, you can select events on a table that can fire a trigger.
 You can choose between Insert, Update, and/or Delete as options for the event for which the Triggered Action will be executed.

-- Other data selection, data manipulation and logic functions are available via the left menu bar.
+- Other calculation elements for data selection, data manipulation and defining application logic are available in the left panel.
 These additional blocks can be dragged-and-dropped to complete building the Triggered Action.